onivim/oni/CONTRIBUTING.md

 #### Claiming a bounty

 * Upon completion of an issue with an associated bounty, bounties are payable by [Submitting an Expense](https://opencollective.com/oni/expenses/new) on our [OpenCollective](https://opencollective.com/oni).
-Note that OpenCollective requires a PDF or Photo for the expense - a screenshot including the pull request number is sufficient.
+Note that OpenCollective requires a PDF or Photo of an expense form  for an expense claim to be accepted - more information, including an example expense form can be found [here](https://opencollective.com/faq#expense).
 Check out our [expenses](https://opencollective.com/oni/expenses#) page for an example.
 * A collaborator will approve the expense once we have verified it meets the criteria outlined above (complete fix, covered by tests, associated documentation updated)

 If you questions about the guidelines, please don't hesitate to contact the maintainer.